 The Company's investing activities in pursuit of its investment objective involve certain inherent risks.
 The Board confirms that there is an ongoing process for identifying, evaluating and managing the risks faced by the Company.
 The Board with the assistance of the Manager, has developed a risk matrix which, as part of the internal control process, identifies the risks that the Company faces.
-Principal risks identified are: economic, political and market; investment performance (including the use of derivatives and gearing); cybercrime and information security; discount management; key person; environmental, social and governance ("ESG"); business continuity and operational; and shareholder relationships.
-Other risks identified are tax and regulatory risks.
+Principal risks identified are economic, political and market, investment performance (including the use of derivatives and gearing), changes in legislation, taxation or regulation, cybercrime and information security, business continuity and crisis management, competition and marketplace threats impacting business growth, level of discount to NAV, operational, key person and environmental, social and governance ("ESG").
 Risks are identified and graded in this process, together with steps taken in mitigation, and are updated and reviewed on an ongoing basis.
-These risks and how they are identified, evaluated and managed are shown in the Strategic Report on pages 28 to 32.
+These risks and how they are identified, evaluated and managed are shown in the Strategic Report on pages 22 to 32.

 This Note refers to the identification, measurement and management of risks potentially affecting the value of financial instruments.
-The Company's financial instruments comprise:
+The Company's financial instruments may comprise:

-- Equity shares (listed and unlisted), equity linked notes and corporate bonds held in accordance with the Company's investment objective and policies; - Derivative instruments which comprise CFDs, forward currency contracts, futures and options on listed stocks and equity indices; and - Cash, liquid resources and short-term debtors and creditors that arise from its operations.
+- Equity shares (listed and unlisted), equity linked notes and corporate bonds held in accordance with the Company's investment objective and policies; - Derivative instruments which comprise CFDs, forward currency contracts, futures and options on listed stocks and equity indices; - Cash, liquid resources and short-term debtors and creditors that arise from its operations.

 The risks identified arising from the Company's financial instruments are market price risk (which comprises interest rate risk, foreign currency risk and other price risk), liquidity risk, counterparty risk, credit risk and derivative instruments risk.
 The Board reviews and agrees policies for managing each of these risks, which are summarised below.
-These policies are consistent with those followed last year.
+These policies are consistent with those followed last vear.